 For changes to contractual terms to be lawful:

-This is a notoriously tricky area of the law with this and other pitfalls to avoid and therefore employers are advised to seek appropriate legal advice if they are considering such a project.
+This is a notoriously tricky area of the law and therefore employers are advised to seek appropriate legal advice if they are considering such a project.

 Failure to comply with the application to inform and consult could result in an award of compensation payable to the relevant employees up to 13 weeks’ gross pay for each employee.
 There is no limit on the amount of a week’s pay.